mekel16/movie-recomendation-solo-project-mikel/README.md

 5. **Deploy the backend** (Cloudflare Workers) with the proper API keys and database URL.
 6. **Configure the frontend** (index.html, etc.) to connect with your deployed API.

-> **Note:** This project is meant for educational and experimental purposes.
-You can easily extend or adapt it for your own datasets or use cases!

 ---